SwissDataScienceCenter/renku-design-docs/README.md

 - Copy the appropriate template (`feature-pitch-template.md` or `rfc-template.md`) and name it like `000-my-feature.md` (with an incrementing number and appropriate title).
-Make a subdirectory in the `feature pitches` or `rfcs/` directory for your document.
+Make a subdirectory in the `feature pitches` or `rfcs/` directory for your document;

+- It is highly recommended to arrange a discussion with other members of the Renku team a couple of times during this process to ensure that everyone is on the same page - this can reduce the amount of discussion which takes place via github and increase the probability that the discussion is on point;

-- Fill in the copied template with design details, taking care to address the context, motivations, impact and design criteria/limitations
+- Fill in the copied template with design details, taking care to address the context, motivations, impact and design criteria/limitations - this can be done in concert with the aforementioned team meetings;

-- Submit a pull request - depending on the feature or RFC, open a discussion on discourse to let the Renku community know or solicit comments from specific interested parties.
+- Submit a pull request - depending on the feature or RFC, open a discussion on discourse to let the Renku community know or solicit comments from specific interested parties;

 - After the pull request is approved and merged, the feature pitch or RFC should be considered for entering into the development process.